seanlinxs/issue-tracker/DEVELOPER_README.md

 Use default property values when needed.

 Use `this.props.children` to access nested components.
+Which is alternative way to pass data from one component to another.
+You can pass formatted HTML contents instead of plain string in this way.